UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Some templates use _audio_, if they do, there is or will be a simple testing procedure.

 # Output (data)
 Specific information about the output (data) of each template experiment can be found in its README.md.
 In addition, there is a general primer describing jsPysch's way of "dealing with data" and some of the ILS template's defaults for data output.
-Please read that [primer on data output](https://github.com/UiL-OTS-labs/jspsych-output), especially if this is your first time using one of these templates!
+Absolutely make sure that you read that [primer on data output](https://github.com/UiL-OTS-labs/jspsych-output), especially if this is your first time using one of these templates!

 In a nutshell a _reminder_ to summarize with regard to experiment data output:
 - jsPsych experiments _always return all_ data for _each type_ of stimulus/trial/trial phase in 'trial' objects, that have _keys_ and _values_.